EldritchElli/SDW/Core.md

 This envoirment, item or ability genrates a large quantity moisture or water.

+## Item Tags

+### Universal

+these Tags can be applied to any Item.

+#### One-Handed

+you are required to use at least 1 hand to use this item.

+#### Two-handed

+you are required to use two hands to use this item.

+#### Thrown

+you can throw this item without much effort.

+#### Concealed

+you can hide this easily on your character.

+#### Weightless

+this item doesn't take up Inventory slots.

+#### Light

+this item take up 1 Inventory slots.

+#### Cumbersome

+this item take up 3 Inventory slots.

+#### Mounted

+this item can only be used while the wielder is prone or while the weapon is attached to a surface.

+#### Swift

+all actions with this item cost 1 Less Stamina.

+#### Slow

+all actions with this item cost 1 additional Stamina.

+### Consumables

+#### Charges X

+you can use this item X times before before needing to recharge or repairing the item.

-### Mud
+### Armour

-this enviorment, item or ability generates a large quantity of wet soil.
+#### Worn

+This item can be worn on yourself.
+It takes up 1 less Inventory when you are wearing it.

+#### Restricting

+You spend 1 additional Stamina when you interact with objects.

+#### Strider

+You can move 1 more metre when wearing this armour

-## Weapon Tags
+### Weapon Tags

-### Recoil X
+#### Recoil X

-after making a Ballistic Check to attack with a Weapon, reduce your Ballistics Skill by X Ranks until you perform the Respite action.
+after making a Skill Check to attack with a Weapon, reduce that Skill's Rank by X until you perform the Respite action.
 On subsequent turns, you can make a Basic Resiliance Check to reduce X by the number of success you score on the check.

-### Swift

-all Attack actions with this Weapon cost 1 Less Stamina.

-### Slow

-all Attack actions with this Weapon cost 1 additional Stamina.

-### Burst X
+#### Burst X

 this Weapon shoots up to X ammunition per Attack.
 When you Attack with this weapon increase your Ballistics Rank by X-1.

-### Mounted

-this weapon can only be fire while the wielder is prone or while the weapon is attached to a surface.

-### Magazine X
+#### Magazine X

-this Weapon can hold X maximum Ammunition. if you reduce your Magazine to 0 you must reload your Weapon.
+this Weapon can be used a number of times equal to X before taking the Reload action.
+Weapon.

-### Chamber
+#### Chamber

 you must spend 1 Stamina to dislodge ammunition out of the weapon after each attack.

-### Destructive
+#### Destructive

-Destructive Weapons deal Double damage to Objects and Structure.
+Destructive Weapons deal Double damage to Objects, Structure and Constructs.

-## Armour Tags

-### Restricting

-You spend 1 additional Stamina when you interact with objects.

-### Strider

-you can move once for free without expending Stamina.

 ## Ability Tags